 During the second quarter of 2025, the thermo mechanically treated bar (TMT bar) prices in Malaysia reached 873 USD/MT in June.
 In Malaysia, the thermo mechanically treated bar market was shaped by infrastructure development projects and real estate construction activity.
 Billet import prices from regional suppliers had a direct impact on production costs.
 Energy tariffs and labor expenses influenced steel rolling operations.
 Freight rates and vessel availability affected raw material delivery schedules, while currency movements against the US dollar shaped import competitiveness.
 Public sector project funding and private construction investments influenced procurement volumes throughout the quarter.

 The report provides a detailed analysis of the market across different regions, each with unique pricing dynamics influenced by localized market conditions, supply chain intricacies, and geopolitical factors.
 This includes price trends, price forecast and supply and demand trends for each region, along with spot prices by major ports.
-The report also provides coverage of FOB and CIF prices, as well as the key factors influencing the thermo mechanically treated bar (TMT bar) prices.
+The report also provides coverage of FOB and CIF prices, as well as the key factors influencing thermo mechanically treated bar (TMT bar) prices.

 Q4 2025: